(All fields required)

 Services provided by the PIRC include:

-The mental health evaluations in the Emergency Department (ED) are completed by psychiatric social workers from the Psychiatric Intake Response Center (PIRC).
+The mental health evaluations in the Emergency Department (ED) are completed by psychiatric social workers from the PIRC.
 The goal is to assess patients with an immediate crisis and recommend an appropriate level of care.
-When arriving at the Emergency Department, families need to register for a psychiatric evaluation.
+When arriving at the ED, families need to register for a psychiatric evaluation.

 Evaluations are generally first come, first served, based on treatment room placement.
 Please remember that you and your child may encounter a significant wait.
 However, your child will be monitored by the ED staff in a safe environment.
 Rest assured that everything will be done by the PIRC and ED staff to try to expedite the experience.